eduffner/react-router-practice/README.md

 ## Notes
 Each commit is a rewrite of the app.
 First it's coded with React Router 4, then RR5, then RR6.
 I did this as a practice to help myself remember the distinguishing features of each library.

+## Run
+To run the app, it's pretty self explanatory:
+- Clone the repo
+- run `npm install`
+- run `npm start`
+- visit http://localhost:3000 in your browser